 - System firmware reads a boot loader from the disk and then passes control of the system to the boot loader.

-- In REDHAT boot loader is GRand Unified bootloader version 2 (GRUB2) which loads configuration from this file ( /boot/groub2/grub.cfg).
+- In CentOS boot loader is GRand Unified bootloader version 2 (GRUB2) which loads configuration from this file ( /boot/groub2/grub.cfg).

-- Now, you will have the option to select the kernel and once you select the kernel, the boot loader loads the kernel and Initramfs from the disk.
+- Now, you will have the option to select the kernel, and once you choose the kernel, the boot loader loads the kernel and Initramfs from the disk.